 As the coÃ¶rdinated rollout to the final phase of product devolution begins, disheveled consumers can also expect the brand packaging to change dramatically.
 Until now, each pre-packaged frozen meal existed as a series of small pockets, individually containing a different component of the ”˜fully-balanced’ meal.
 The corn never touched the mashed potatoes which never touched the Salisbury steak, and so on.
 It now appears that the charade is largely over, as the basic starches that have come to form the nutritional underpinning of such seemingly varied meals has unraveled, revealing calorically identical foodstuffs that merely look different.
 The chicken pressings and dense roots consumers have come to expect from their meatloaf slices also make up the steamed ”˜carrots’ and puddings found under the same clear plastic window.

 Moving forward, your frozen purchase put in a freezer like the ones at Euronics will be little more than a single gaping rectangle, with each salty meal component sliding around gracefully under the wrapping on a sheen of thin gravy.
+However, for those who value organization, the best bottom freezer refrigerator makes all the difference, visit some helpful sites like Archute to pick the perfect one for you.
 The epiphany came several years ago, when ConAgra product developments heads, toughing it out with another late night at the lab, decided to pick up a few DiGiornio Pizzas to snack on while they worked.
 Enamored with the seamless way the pizza-ish makers combined the entrees and desserts onto a single sheet, the ConAgra crew began tinkering with different plate layouts, before doing away with the boundaries altogether.
 Since then, pizzas with burgers for crusts and pancakes on a stick with syrup-injected sausages inside have continued to push the limits of what is socially acceptable as food, much to the public’s delight.